2021 Team: Rob Montgomery, Timo Itkonen, Mike Woodard, Gabe McReynolds, Richard Blaschek and Lyndon Dojohn

 He’s a small town boy who grew up on a hobby farm in Michigan.
 After finishing a science degree at Central Michigan University in 1977, he moved to Canada to begin working in university student ministry.
 He married Karen in 1978, after years of friendship that started in high school.

 Edmonton was their home for 11 years.
 Their son and three daughters were born in rapid succession.
 Home base moved to Ottawa and then to their current home in Abbotsford, British Columbia.
-Since then, two grandsons have been added to the family.
-His ministry work has given him the opportunity to visit 40 countries.
-Mike and Karen both finished MA degrees from Trinity Western University and they currently serve with FamilyLife Canada.
+Since then, two grandsons and a grand daughter have been added to the family.
+His work has given him the opportunity to visit 40 countries.
+Mike currently serve with FamilyLife Canada.

 A thrill seeker at heart — bungee-jumping, sky-diving, hang-gliding, and competing in a marathon and triathlon — have all been checked off his bucket list.
 His motto is, “Life is an adventure!”
 He has two books on the topic of relationships, Love That Lasts and Relationship Under Construction, both of which are a collection of insights for couples.

-Richard and Jacquie are both public school teachers and were approached to be a part of the original 2014 Cycling 4 Water team as summer support crew.
+Richard and his wife, Jacquie are school teachers in Mission, BC.
+In 2014 they were approached to be a part of the Cycling 4 Water team as support crew.
 Although not a cyclist at the time, Richard’s immediate response was that if he was going to cross the country that it would also be on a bike.
 A friend gave him an old steel framed road bike and he immediately started training and completed the trip in 2014 with the team.
 Jacquie drove the support vehicle and did a stellar job as the one person support crew!
 A big change since 2014 is that Richard’s steel framed bike finally snapped in two.
-He now has a new aluminum framed bike for this trip.
-They are very excited to be with the C4W team from Tuktoyaktuk to Prince Rupert.
+He now has a new bike for this trip.
+He is very excited to be with the C4W team for the first leg from Tuktoyaktuk to Prince Rupert.

 Richard and Jacquie have always shared a keen sense of adventure.
 They met on a snowshoe hike in Manning Park in 2005.
 They have been climbing mountains and backpacking together ever since, and were married in 2011.
-Since then, they have had a son who will be turning five this summer.
-They plan to re-join the C4W team in Toronto with their son to finish the last leg, Toronto to Halifax, with the team.
+Since then, they have had a son who will be turning six this summer.

 Jacquie has spent time in Uganda and Haiti and has witnessed first-hand the devastation of dirty drinking water.
-As Canadians who are blessed with an abundance of clean and safe drinking water, they feel they owe it to those in need to raise awareness of the issues related to accessing clean drinking water in other parts of the world that shockingly still exist in 2020.
-Richard and Jacquie are both dedicated to being a part of the solution to this global problem.
+As Canadians who are blessed with an abundance of clean and safe drinking water, they feel they owe it to those in need to raise awareness of the issues related to accessing clean drinking water in other parts of the world that shockingly still exist in 2021.
+Richard is dedicated to being a part of the solution to this global problem.